micado-scale/docs/user_documentation/rst/deployment.rst

 ::

-   curl --output ansible-micado-0.7.1.tar.gz -L https://github.com/micado-scale/ansible-micado/releases/download/v0.7.1/ansible-micado-0.7.1.tar.gz
+   curl --output ansible-micado-0.7.2.tar.gz -L https://github.com/micado-scale/ansible-micado/releases/download/v0.7.2/ansible-micado-0.7.2.tar.gz
-   tar -zxvf ansible-micado-0.7.1.tar.gz
+   tar -zxvf ansible-micado-0.7.2.tar.gz
-   cd ansible-micado-0.7.1/
+   cd ansible-micado-0.7.2/

 Step 2: Specify cloud credential for instantiating MiCADO workers.
 ------------------------------------------------------------------

-MiCADO master will use this credential to start/stop VM instances (MiCADO workers) to host the application and to realize scaling.
+MiCADO master will use this credential against the cloud API to start/stop VM instances (MiCADO workers) to host the application and to realize scaling.
 Credentials here should belong to the same cloud as where MiCADO master is running.
 We recommend making a copy of our predefined template and edit it.
 MiCADO expects the credential in a file, called credentials-cloud-api.yml before deployment.
 Please, do not modify the structure of the template!

 ::